 Il climate change it will certainly have an impact on agriculture.
 We are already starting to see it this year.
 Over the next ten years, we may find it a little more difficult or expensive to purchase products like avocado, coffee or chocolate.

-It's what they call homesteading abroad.
-We could explore this and make it part of what our home's future will look like.
-Ok: closer to friends and family and with a vegetable garden close at hand.
+It is what they call homesteading abroad.
+We could explore this modality and make it part of what the future of our home will look like.
+Ok: closer to friends and relatives and with a vegetable garden close at hand.
 It is a small community.

 We will probably start trading something